History of Wine in the 19th Century

 The young Australian wine industry had clearly achieve considerable success.
 “At the 1873 Vienna Exhibition the French judges, tasting blind, praised some wines from Victoria, but withdrew in protest when the provenance of the wine was revealed, on the grounds that wines of that quality must clearly be French.”66

-Malligard developed his ‘ebullioscope,’ which was modified in 1881 by Salleron to measure alcohol.
+Malligard developed his “ebullioscope.”
+It was modified in 1881 by Salleron to measure alcohol.
 The Salleron ebulliometer enabled accurate measurement of alcohol for the first time.67

 • Downey mildew (as distinct from powdery mildew) appeared in France.
 It began devastating vineyards by killing green parts of the vines.68

-• Absinthe became very popular in France when failing grape crops caused absinthe to becoming less expensive than wine.70
+• Absinthe became very popular in France.
+That’s when failing grape crops caused absinthe to becoming less expensive than wine.70

 • After diseases devastated Peruvian vineyards, production moved south to Chile.71

-• During the middle of the decade, ‘black rot’ appeared in French vineyards and attacked the leaves, shoots and individual grapes.72
+• During the middle of the decade, “black rot” appeared in French vineyards.
+It attacks the leaves, shoots and individual grapes.72

-• The University of California at Berkeley established the Department of Viticulture and Enology.
+• The University of California at Berkeley formed the Department of Viticulture and Enology.
 Later, in 1906, it was moved to the University of California at Davis74.

 • Georgia was the sixth largest producer of wine in the U.S.75

-The International Phylloxera Congress in Bordeaux officially endorsed the practice of grafting European grape varieties onto American native grape rootstocks to control Phylloxera.76
+The International Phylloxera Congress was held in Bordeaux.
+It officially endorsed the practice of grafting European grape varieties onto American native grape rootstocks.76

 • The Muller-Thrugau grape was hybridized from varieties having qualities desirable in wine.77

 • Australian wines continued to win high honors in French competitions.
-One Australian wine won a gold medal “first class” at the 1882 Bordeaux International Exhibition.77
+One Australian wine won a gold medal “first class.”
+That was at the 1882 Bordeaux International Exhibition.77

 California produced 1,250,000 gallons of wine.
-An infestation of Phylloxera soon caused a dramatic reduction in production.80
+An infestation of Phylloxera soon caused a great reduction in production.80

-Argentina began the production of large quantities of quality wines.
+Argentina began producing large quantities of quality wines.
 This was possible with the opening of a railroad linking the city of Mendoza to Buenos Aires.81

 Louis Pasteur isolated a pure culture from a single yeast cell.82

-• An Australian wine won a gold medal “against the world” at the 83
+• An Australian wine won a gold medal “against the world.”83

 The first vineyard in Nebraska was planted.85

-• The practice of inoculating pure strains for wine fermentation was begun.86
+• The practice of inoculating pure strains for wine fermentation began.86

 • Zinfandel was the most popular wine in the U.S.87